floriandejonckheere/utu-thesis/thesis/chapters/07-case-study.typ

 == Discussion

 // Analysis and discussion of the results
+// Justify the reason for existence of the modular monolith paradigm

+== Threats to validity

 // Ability of the proposal solution to generalize
-// Justify the reason for existence of the modular monolith paradigm